mariferreira00/mariferreira00/README.md

 - 🌱  I’m currently learning Python, C# and MySql.
 Next i'll engage with .NET, Node.js and learn more of english.

-- ❓  Ask me about Python, C#
+- ❓  Ask me about C#

 - ⚡ Fun fact : All the women in my family have Maria in their name ...
 So to differentiate I received some lovely nicknames from family and friends, they range from "Mari" until "Ma" (the latter I particularly like a lot! haha)